kissgyorgy/cloudflare-dyndns/README.md

   Subdomains can also be specified, eg. "*.example.com" or "sub.example.com"

 Options:
+  --domains TEXT     The list of domains to update, separated by whitespace.
+                     It has to be ONE argument, so don't forget to quote!
+Can be set with the CLOUDFLARE_DOMAINS environment variable.
   --email TEXT       CloudFlare account email.
 Can be set with
                      CLOUDFLARE_EMAIL environment variable  [required] --api-key TEXT     CloudFlare API key (You can find it at My Profile page).